The ESG Divide: How Banks and Bondholders Differ in Financing Brown Firms

 Abstract

-Presented at: Trans-Atlantic Doctoral Conference*, Central Bank Research Association*, China International Conference in Finance
+Presented at: Central Bank Research Association*, China International Conference in Finance, Trans-Atlantic Doctoral Conference*, Alliance for Research on Corporate Sustainability UCLA Conference*, Northern Finance Association*

 *denotes presentation by co-author